-Lynn Neary Lynn Neary is an NPR arts correspondent and a frequent guest host often heard on Morning Edition and Weekend Edition.
+Lynn Neary Lynn Neary is an NPR arts correspondent covering books and publishing.

 Mirren Returns to PBS' 'Prime Suspect'